cyanzhong/docs.taio.app/docs/faq.md

 # FAQ

-## Is there a macOS app?

-Yes, we are testing the macOS app, learn more at https://taio.app/mac

 ## Are there file services other than iCloud?

 Taio currently supports iCloud Drive, and we are considering adding services like OneDrive or other commonly used cloud storage services.
 In addition, a WebDAV based file transfer method is also planned.